CLNEulalia/Sql-Intro/readme.md

 3. What use cases would be optimal for SQL and NOSQL databases?
 4. Which do you think is better?
 Why?

+### Lecture Objectives:
+* Contrast relational and non-relational databases. ✅
+* Create, set up, and seed a PostgreSQL database. 👈
+* Execute SQL commands to perform CRUD actions.
+* Describe how to represent relationships in SQL databases.
+* Use JOIN to combine tables in a SELECT.

+## BREAK (10 minutes)

 ## Now Let's Try Out PostgreSQL!

-## Make sure Postgres.app is installed
+### Make sure Postgres.app is installed

-Press `command` + `space` and type 'postgres'.
+Press `command` + `space` to open your spotlight search, and type 'postgres'.
 You should see the following image:

 ![Postgres screenshot](https://i.imgur.com/3dA2evm.png)

 If not, go to the [Postgres App](https://postgresapp.com/) website and follow the instructions to download manually.

-## Exploring Postgres CLI (20 minutes / 1:00)
+## Exploring Postgres CLI

 Start by "spotlight searching" (`command-space`) for Postgres and launching `Postgres.app`.
 Once you see the elephant in your Mac menu bar, you'll know Postgres is running.
-This is similar to how we had to run `mongod` before we could connect to it.
+This is similar to how we had to run `mongo` before we could connect to it.

 ### psql commands